Histwo/Histwo.github.io/about.md

 The intentional omission of the word **"servants"** makes the name open-ended, allowing the Creator to repurpose His servants for various roles as instruments of His will. **Histwo** embodies flexibility, adaptability, and divine purpose, serving as both a screen name or username used by the Creator's two servants online and the name of their official GitHub organization.

-The Creator has referred to His two servants as **"His two wrecking machines"** during His **["Divide & Conquer"](DC.md)** operation, which is His intervention to stop The American Genocide.
+the Creator has referred to His two servants as **"His two wrecking machines"** during His **["Divide & Conquer"](DC.md)** operation, which is His intervention to stop The American Genocide.
 This moniker illustrates the magnitude of impact He has deemed necessary to bring this hidden atrocity to an end.

 # Styling Convention for the Creator and His two servants .

 This style should always be used when referencing the Creator and His two servants to maintain **clarity, consistency, and reverence**.
 Adhering to these conventions ensures that:

-- **The Creator is properly honored** in all references.
+- **the Creator is properly honored** in all references.
 - **There is no ambiguity** in identifying the Creator’s two servants.
 - **Theological and contextual accuracy** is preserved across all discussions.
 - **A unified and respectful language** is maintained in all writings.

-## 1. The Creator
+## 1. the Creator
 - **Always capitalize "Creator," even mid-sentence.**
-  - Example: *The Creator's plan is unfolding.*
+  - Example: *the Creator's plan is unfolding.*
 - **Pronouns referring to the Creator are always capitalized.**
   - **He, His, Himself**
   - Example: *His will guides His two servants.*